jhonniel/Digital-Signature-Using-TCPDF-In-Laravel/README.md

 This simple project that will allow you to attach the .p12 or crt file to validate the Digital signature using TCPDF in Laravel

-## composer install
+## `composer install`
-To install the project run the command above.
+To install the project dependencies run the command above.

 ### `php artisan serve`